RyanKung/exchangeableToken/readme.md

-## The Exchangeable Extension for ERC20 and ERC721 Token
+## The Exchangeable Extension for Ether based Token

-This is a extension for ERC20 token, which added an build-in exchange to ERC20 token.
+This is a extension for ERC20, ERC721, ERC827 tokens, which added an build-in exchange.

 ===================